dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

   @GetApi('/greeting/:user') // Serve this function from the /greeting endpoint with 'user' as a path parameter static async helloHandler(ctxt: HandlerContext, user: string) {
-    // Invoke helloTransaction to greet the user and track how many times they've been greeted. return ctxt.invoke(Hello).helloTransaction(user);
+    return ctxt.invoke(Hello).helloTransaction(user);
   }